brownbest

 More Asylum Label Recordings

-• One of the all time great rock / pop Demo Discs — the best copies are so rich and full-bodied they make most rock records sound positively anemic
+• The best pressings are Rock / Pop Demo Discs – they’re so rich and full-bodied they make most of the competition sound positively anemic

 • Five Stars in Rolling Stone, one of their Top 500 Albums, and a true classic from 1976

-• Without a doubt the best sounding record Jackson Browne ever made – this is the pressing that backs up everything we say and more
+• One of the best sounding records Jackson Browne ever made, along with his debut – this is the pressing that backs up everything we say and more

-• If you’re a JB fan, this title from 1976 is surely a Must Own
+• If you’re a Jackson Browne fan, this title from 1976 is surely a Must Own

-As I’m sure you know by now, especially if you own a copy or two, pressings of The Pretender don’t usually sound like Demo Discs.
+As I’m sure you know by now, especially if you own a few copies, most pressings of The Pretender don’t sound like Demo Discs.
 In fact, most copies of this record are mediocre at best — thin, grainy, and flat sounding.

 Jackson Browne – His Debut Is Still His Best Album By Far